Networks-it-uc3m/L2S-M/README.md

 If you want to learn how to install L2S-M in your cluster, see the [installation guide](./deployments) of this repository to start its installation.

 Did you already install the operator and  you cannot wait to start building your own virtual networks in your K8s cluster?
-Check out our [ping-pong](./examples/ping-pong) example!
+Check out our [general usage guide](./additional-info/general-use.md)!
+If you're more interested in seeing a simple working example, you can start out with the [ping pong example](./examples/ping-pong/).

 If you want more information about the original idea of L2S-M and its initial design, you can check our latest publication in the [IEEE Network journal](https://ieeexplore.ieee.org/document/9740640):